warthog9/tenstorrent.github.io/core/aibs/wormhole/specifications.md

 The Warp 100 notches are for attaching internal [Warp 100 bridges](..\warp100.md) between n150s and n300s cards.

-The two QSFP-DD ports support QSFP-DD 400GbE connectivity between cards and/or the Galaxy Wormhole 4U Server.
+The two QSFP-DD ports are active and support 400GbE connectivity between cards and/or Wormhole-based systems/servers.

 ## Data Precision Formats